 I’ve already mentioned how much my kids love to paint.
 That doesn’t just mean with a brush or with their fingers.

 Actually, they love to sponge paint because it is less messy, and they can create simple masterpieces.
 This great kit will help get you started.

 I actually found this great idea when I was birthday shopping for my youngest.
 He and my mom often make books together when he visits her.
 That way he can take it home, read it, and remember what a fun time they had together since we live so far apart.
 (Isn’t my mom super creative?)

-So when I saw the idea where you could make your own book, I thought other families might enjoy it.
+When I saw the idea where you could make your own book, I thought other families might enjoy it.
 What better time to make such a book than on a rainy or cold day?

 21. Build a Fort

 This is something all of my boys partake in (even my older ones.)
-There is something about building a fort out of towels, blankets, and bed sheets.
+There is something about building a fort out of towels, blankets, and bedsheets.